KProskuryakov/Portfolio/readme.md

 tsc
 webpack
 ```

+In Windows, I had to add the PostgreSQL `bin` folder to PATH.

 Create the `.env` file as shown in the section below.
 Make sure the db info is correct.